 - Rugrats: In the episode "Accidents Happen", Dil's onesie gets washed and ends up pink.

 - Invoked in Courage the Cowardly Dog.
 In "Ball of Revenge", Katz puts colorful clothes and white clothes together in the washing machine to torture Muriel.

 - In the pilot episode of Apple & Onion, Onion has to get his boss's jacket cleaned after he accidentally smeared melted ice cream on it.
 While at the laundromat, Onion lets another customer wash his team's red uniforms along with his load.
 Unfortunately, this causes the boss's jacket to turn pink, and poor Onion gets fired.

 - In The Loud House episode, "Tea Tale Heart", Lola borrows an antique porcelain doll from Lucy that she wasn't supposed to touch, and accidentally spills tea on her white dress.
 When Lola attempts to wash the doll's dress, it and the rest of the laundry in the washing machine are turned pink.
 It is then revealed that Lana chose to wash her hat on that one particular day.

-- Disenchantment: In the season 2 episode "Our Bodies Our Elves", during the annual Wash Day, the executioner accidently turns his hood pink since he washed all clothes simultaniously, regardless of color.
+- Disenchantment: In the season 2 episode "Our Bodies Our Elves", during the annual Wash Day, the executioner accidentally turns his hood pink since he washed all clothes simultaneously, regardless of color.